qubole/sparklens/README.md

 `./bin/spark-submit --packages qubole:sparklens:0.3.0-s_2.11 --class com.qubole.sparklens.app.EventHistoryToSparklensJson qubole-dummy-arg <srcDir> <targetDir>`

+EventHistoryToSparklensJson is designed to work on local file system only.
+Please make sure that the source and target directories are on local file system.

 #### 4. Checkout the code and use the normal sbt commands: ####